-- Mixed Tide: Tides having variations in heights are known as mixed tides.
+- Mixed Tide: Tides having variations in height are known as mixed tides.
 They generally occur along the west coast of North America.

 B. Tides based on the sun, the moon, and the earth’s positions

-1. Spring Tides: When the sun, the moon, and the earth are in a straight line, the height of the tide will be higher than normal.
-These are called as a spring tides.
-They occur twice in a month-one on the full moon (Poornima) and the other on the new moon (Amavasya).
+- Spring Tides: When the sun, the moon, and the earth are in a straight line, the height of the tide will be higher than normal.
+These are called spring tides.
+They occur twice a month on the full moon (Poornima) and the other on the new moon (Amavasya).

-2. Neap Tides: Normally after seven days of a spring tide, the sun and the moon become at a right angle to each other with respect to the earth.
+- Neap Tides: Normally after seven days of a spring tide, the sun and the moon become at a right angle to each other concerning the earth.
 Thus, the gravitational forces of the sun and the moon tend to counteract one another.
-The tides during this period will be lower than the normal which are called as the neap tides.
+The tides during this period will be lower than the normal which are called the neap tides.
 They also occur twice in a month- during the first quarter moon and the last quarter moon.

 Magnitude of Tides

-Perigee: When the moon’s orbit is closest to the earth, it is called as perigee.
-During this period, unusually high and low tide occur.
+Perigee: When the moon’s orbit is closest to the Earth, it is called a perigee.
+During this period, unusually high and low tides occur.

-Apogee: When the moon’s orbit is farthest from the earth, it is called as apogee.
+Apogee: When the moon’s orbit is farthest from the earth, it is called an apogee.
 Tidal ranges will be much less than the average during this period.

 Perihelion: It is the position where the earth is closest to the sun (around January 3rd).
 Unusual high and low tides occur during this time.